iAdityaNarayanT/React-Basics/README.md

 Receiving Props in Child Component: The child component receives props through a parameter, and these props can be accessed and utilized to replace static values in the component.

-🔀 Props are like a communication channel between parent and child components.
+>🔀 Props are like a communication channel between parent and child components.
 Props are like settings that allow a parent component to control the appearance and behavior of its child component.

-💻 Props allow us to customize components by passing data.
+>💻 Props allow us to customize components by passing data.

-🎛️ Props are defined by passing them into the component and then receiving them inside the component.
+>🎛️ Props are defined by passing them into the component and then receiving them inside the component.

-🔧 The order in which props are passed is irrelevant.
+>🔧 The order in which props are passed is irrelevant.

-🫡React follows a one-way data flow, where data can only be passed from parent to child components using props.
+>🫡React follows a one-way data flow, where data can only be passed from parent to child components using props.
 One-way data flow makes React applications more predictable, easier to understand, and more efficient.

-🧮 Props can be any type of value, including single values, arrays, functions, and even other React components.
+>🧮 Props can be any type of value, including single values, arrays, functions, and even other React components.

-🚀 Props are immutable and cannot be changed by the child component.
+>🚀 Props are immutable and cannot be changed by the child component.

+## Rendering Lists in React using map()

+Rendering lists in React involves creating a component for each element in an array.
+This can be achieved using the map method in JavaScript.

+>🍕 We can render lists in React by mapping over an array and creating a component for each element.
+>🔄 The map method in JavaScript is used to loop over the array and create a new array with the desired components.
+>💡 It is common practice to pass the entire object as a prop to the component and extract the necessary information inside the component.
+>🚫 Each item in the rendered list should have a unique key property to avoid warnings and optimize performance.
+>🖍️ Semantic markup, such as using <ul> and <li> elements, is important for creating well-structured lists in React.
+>💻 Applying appropriate class names can help with styling and organizing the rendered list.
+>✂️ Rendering lists in React is a fundamental technique that will be used frequently throughout the course.